Japanese video journalist detained at Myanmar protest march

 Typ Fone told The Associated Press that two protesters in Saturday’s march were also arrested and detained in a township police station.
 The arrests were also reported by several other anti-government groups.

-The government hasn’t announced Kubota’s arrest, and state-run daily newspapers, which usually report on arrests of pro-democracy protesters, did not mention it either.
+State-run daily newspapers, which usually report on arrests of pro-democracy protesters, did not mention it.

 However, pro-military accounts on the Telegram messaging app said the Japanese man was arrested not for taking pictures but for participating in the protest by holding a banner.
 Typ Fone said that photos of Kubota with the banner uploaded to the Telegram channels were taken after he had been arrested, indicating they were done under duress.